TeamMargarine/android_device_blu_scx15_sp7715ga_FS001/README.md

 5. D192L

+Note: the D191L is not known to exist even though there is an L version of all the other variants.

+VINDICATION!!!!!!!!!!!!!!!!

-I believe the D190x versions all use the SC7715 processor...
-I could be completely wrong about it though as it is a complete guess.
+All of the D190x versions use the SC7715 processor...
+I WAS RIGHT!!!!!!! :D

 Thanks BLU, really appreciate all the information you've given out.